 Mixing 2nd Coat of Microne Base

-Add 1 x colour toner for Microne Base to the tub and mix thoroughly.
+Add 1 x Hint of Colour for Microne Base to the tub and mix thoroughly.
 You can add a small amount of water to the bottle and shake thoroughly to get all of the toner out of the bottle.

-Unlike the Top Coats, the colour for Base Coats is not an accurate match to the swatch, it’s just enough to take it in the right direction before Top Coats are applied.
+Unlike the Top Coats, the colour for Microne Base is not an accurate match to the swatch, it’s just enough to take it in the right direction before Top Coats are applied.

 To loosen the mix, mix thoroughly with a microcement mixer head attachment on a cordless drill.
 If it still feels stiff, you can add up to 10% water to loosen & mix further.
 That’s a maximum of 1l per 10kg.